anycable/docs.anycable.io/docs/ruby/health_checking.md

 ## HTTP

-You can run a healthcheck server along with the RPC server by specifying the `http_health_port`:
+You can run a health check server along with the RPC server by specifying the `http_health_port`:

 ```sh
 # via CLI options